-After all, if Adam and Eve were walking around naked they must have been somewhere hot; and since Africa is the Motherland, they must have been African.
+After all, Adam and Eve were walking around naked so they must have been somewhere hot; and since Africa is the Motherland, they must have been African.

 As I mentioned in yesterday’s blog The Eve Gene, it’s been scientifically proven that the first woman was Black, and that Black Women carry mitochondrial DNA, which is responsible for all other types of human beings.

 And to the internet troll who came on my Twitter…